Skip to main content

 This is the third consecutive month of declining layoff activity.

-The numbers illustrate a easing in workforce disruptions across Louisiana, with filings falling below both recent and year-ago levels.
+The filings reflect a easing in workforce disruptions across Louisiana, with filings falling below both recent and year-ago levels.
 The Accommodation & Food sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Louisiana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Louisiana WARN notices, browse layoffs by state, or download the full dataset.